 Tip #35.
-These things help establish your own credibility and celebrity.
+These things help establish your credibility and celebrity.

 Tip #36.
-Remember that you are not just writing this foreword to help the author sell more books, but also to help your own career.
+You are not simply writing this foreword to help the author sell more books – but also to help your career.

 Tip #37.
 Authoring a book’s foreword is a great way to remind the public who you are and what you have accomplished.